The Han Solo Trilogy: Rebel Dawn

 Desperate for money, Han and Chewbacca take a spice smuggling run from Jabba the Hutt (who has inherited his aunt's criminal empire) through the Kessel Run.
 However, they are met mid-Run by an Imperial patrol, and are forced to abandon their cargo in deep space while the Falcon is searched and escorted to a nearby world.
 When they come back to look for the cargo, however, they discover it has disappeared.
 Han tries to explain what happened, but Jabba—in a drug-induced haze—turns his back on Han and demands compensation for the lost spice.

 Meanwhile, Bria leads a rebel raid on Toprawa in which Rebel spies transmit the plans for the Death Star to Princess Leia Organa aboard the Tantive IV.
 Bria and her squadron are all killed in the raid, but the plans are successfully transmitted.

 On Tatooine, Han tries unsuccessfully to arrange a personal meeting with Jabba, and is increasingly harassed by bounty hunters working for the crime lord.
 While looking for a card game in which he may be able to win the money needed to pay off Jabba, he briefly encounters Dash Rendar, a character featured prominently in Shadows of the Empire.
 He is interrupted by news of Bria's death, delivered by Boba Fett, who also informs Han that Greedo (whom Han shoots at the Mos Eisley cantina in A New Hope) is looking for him, and may try to kill him.
 The following day he records a message to Bria's father passing on the news.

 He then proceeds to Chalmun's Cantina, where Chewbacca has just met with Obi-Wan Kenobi to discuss chartering the Falcon for passage to Alderaan.
 The book ends as Han sits down to a table where Obi-Wan and Luke Skywalker are waiting, which is exactly the same moment of his first on-screen appearance in A New Hope.

 Legacy

-Bria's obtaining of the Death Star plans was intended as the "first victory" of the rebels described in the opening crawl of A New Hope, but was later superseded by the events of the 2016 film Rogue One.
+Bria's obtaining of the Death Star plans was intended as the "first victory" of the rebels described in the opening crawl of A New Hope, but was later declared as a part of the Legends continuity and superseded by the events of the 2016 film Rogue One.

+Elements of Han's backstory as depicted in the novels were later reused in the Disney film Solo: A Star Wars Story.